Chenghao-Wen/Chenghaosite/content/en/posts/2024-12-4-Sad story about my 2024 Fall Enrollment.md

   - English
 ---

-In 2023, when I was still an exchange student at the University of California, Santa Barbara, I submitted my application for 2024 FALL for several **research-based Master's programs in Canada**, because the tuition for a research-based student in Canada is relatively low, and many of the programs would provide scholarships for students.
+In 2023, when I was still an exchange student at the University of California, Santa Barbara, I submitted my application for 2024 FALL for several **research-based Master's programs in Canada**, because ①I would like to pursue for PhD after masters and ② the tuition for a research-based student in Canada is relatively low, and many of the programs would provide scholarships for students.
 I was successfully admitted to McMaster University to pursue a MASc(Master of Applied Science) degree with a respectable supervisor.

 After confirming my application to McMaster University, I rejected several other offers and started to prepare for my application for a Canada Study permit. **My submission to the study permit was done back in April.** The process consists of several steps: Eligibility Check, Background Check, Medical Exam, Biometrics Collection.
 I finished the Medical Exam and Biometrics Collection in May, and my eligibility check was passed on June 18.
 And my background check started.